janithwanni/janithwanni.github.io/_posts/2019-06-23-Think-Bayesian.markdown

 Let $$X$$ be the event of finding $$x$$ number of fish buns with fish in them.
 Then the probability of finding 1 fish bun with fish in it can be written as follows.( _This notation and formula might be confusing at first.
 Bear in mind this is just an example and we will explain these probabilistic models in the future_) \$$Pr(X=1) = {6\choose 1} * (0.4)^1 * (0.6)^5 $$

-## Overview of Random Variables and Distribution Functions

-_todo fill this_
-## Conditional Probability, Independence and Bayes Theorem

-_todo fill this_
-## Chain rule and Sum rule

 _todo fill this_